-- The proposed amendment will be the first IEEE 802.3 standard operating at a 50 Gb/s MAC rate. - While the IEEE P802.3bs project is expected to introduce 200 Gb/s, it does not address the specification of 200 Gb/s Ethernet PHYs for backplanes, twin-axial copper cables and MMF. - The proposed 100 Gb/s PHY(s), based on two 50 Gb/s electrical or optical signals in each direction, are not currently defined in IEEE Std 802.3 - The proposed amendment to the existing IEEE 802.3 standard will be formatted as a collection of new clauses, making it easy for the reader to select the relevant specification.
+- The proposed amendment will be the first IEEE 802.3 standard operating at a 50 Gb/s MAC rate. - While the IEEE P802.3bs project is expected to introduce 200 Gb/s, it does not address the specification of 200 Gb/s Ethernet PHYs for backplanes, twin-axial copper cables and MMF. - The proposed 100 Gb/s PHY(s), based on two 50 Gb/s electrical or optical signals electrical or optical signaling rates higher than 25 Gb/s in each direction, are not currently defined in IEEE Std 802.3 - The proposed amendment to the existing IEEE 802.3 standard will be formatted as a collection of new clauses, making it easy for the reader to select the relevant specification.